 Similarly, Kohelet might also have been influenced by the Hellenistic/Greek worldview of chance.
 Some argue that Kohelet struck a compromise, expanding Hebrew wisdom with input from Greek thinkers, especially Homer, Sophocles, Plato, Aristotle, and other contemporary philosophers.
-Hellenism are sure of Kohelet's thematic beyond the time and culture of Hellenism.
+But Kohelet's parallels also extend milennia beyond the time and culture of Hellenism.
 Commentators are sure of Kohelet's thematic similarities with late Egyptian texts.
 Kohelet's references to the hiddenness of God and divine determination of fate, coupled with his use of the phrase "house of eternity" echoes ancient Egyptian texts as the Papyrus Insinger and The Instructions of "Onkhsheshonqy."
 At the same time, Kohelet also appears to have been influenced by the